Inversive geometry: Inverse of a point

 This is called circle inversion or plane inversion.
-The inversion taking any point P (other than O) to its image P' also takes P' back to P, so the result of applying the same inversion twice is the identity transformation on all the points of the plane other than O (self-inversion).
-To make inversion an involution it is necessary to introduce a point at infinity, a single point placed on all the lines, and extend the inversion, by definition, to interchange the center O and this point at infinity.
+The inversion taking any point P (other than O) to its image P' also takes P' back to P, so the result of applying the same inversion twice is the identity transformation which makes it a self-inversion (i.e. an involution).
+To make the inversion a total function that is also defined for O, it is necessary to introduce a point at infinity, a single point placed on all the lines, and extend the inversion, by definition, to interchange the center O and this point at infinity.

 It follows from the definition that the inversion of any point inside the reference circle must lie outside it, and vice versa, with the center and the point at infinity changing positions, whilst any point on the circle is unaffected (is invariant under inversion).
-In summary, the nearer a point to the center, the further away its transformation, and vice versa.
+In summary, for a point inside the circle, the nearer the point to the center, the further away its transformation.
+While for any point (inside or outside the circle), the nearer the point to the circle, the closer its transformation.